Chandrapur

 Chandrapur (earlier known as Chanda, the official name until 1964) is a city and a municipal corporation in Chandrapur district, Maharashtra state, India.
 It is the district headquarters of Chandrapur district.
-Chandrapur is a fort city founded by Khandkya Ballal Sah, a Gond king of the 13th century.
-The city sits at the confluence of the Erai river and Zarpat river.
+Chandrapur is a fort city founded by Khandkya Ballal Shah, a Gond king of the 13th century.
+The city sits at the confluence of the Erai River and Zarpat river.
 The area around the city is rich in coal seams..
 Hence, Chandrapur is also known as the "Black Gold City".

 Etymology

 The local people relate the name "Chandrapur" to the words Chandra (the moon) and pur (a settlement) after a legend.
 Scholars see the name as a derivative of "Indupur" (city of the moon) which stood near the Jharpat in the Treta Yuga.

+The founding legend of Chandrapur, is rooted in the legend of Chanda Kingdom's king Khandkya Ballal Sah (1437-62 CE) of Sirpur, who was afflicted with tumors.
+Guided by his wife, he relocated to the Wardha River's north bank, establishing Ballarpur.
+During a hunt, he discovered a spring on the Zarpat River's dry bed, its waters miraculously healing his ailment.
+Upon further investigation, the spring revealed cow footprints in rock, deemed a holy site, "Tirtha of Acalesvar", the Achaleshwar Temple group in Chandrapur was erected there after the deity appeared to the king in a dream.
+Later, witnessing a hare chase his dog, the king, following his wife's advice, founded a fortified city, Chandrapur, avoiding the spot where the hare was killed, deemed unlucky.
+This narrative combines myth and local lore to explain the city's establishment and the significance of its sacred spring.

 History

+Pre-history

-There are many Stone Age sites in Chandrapur District.
-Suresh Chopane, a renowned researcher, found many stone-age tools in the district, which has been displayed in his Rock Museum.
+There are many Stone-Age sites in Chandrapur District.
+Suresh Chopane, a renowned researcher, found many Stone-Age tools in the district, which have been displayed in his Rock Museum.
 Archeological finds, such as signs of pottery making, suggest inhabitation of the Chandrapur area in Neolithic times.
+The Gond people are part of the Adivasi (indigenous people) of India.
+In ancient times, the Gond diaspora spread throughout central India.

+Early history

 From ancient times, Chandrapur has fallen under the control of many different rulers.
 Between 322 BCE and 187 BCE, much of India, including Maharashtra, was part of the Maurya Empire.
 From 187 BCE to 78 BCE, Chandrapur was part of the Shunga Empire which controlled much of central and eastern India.
 The Satavahana Empire controlled Chandrapur from the 1st century BCE to the 2nd century CE.
-The Vakataka dynasty ruled from the area from the mid 3rd century CE to 550 CE.
-The Kalachuri dynasty ruled in the area in the 6th and 7th centuries CE.
+The Vakataka dynasty ruled the area from the mid 3rd century CE to 550 CE.
+The Kalachuri dynasty ruled the area during the 6th and 7th centuries CE.
 The Rashtrakuta dynasty followed, controlling the Chandrapur region between the 7th and 10th centuries.
-The Chalukya dynasty ruled in the region to the 12th century CE.
+The Chalukya dynasty ruled the region to the 12th century CE.
 The Seuna (Yadava) dynasty of Devagiri ruled a kingdom, including the Chandrapur area, in approximately 850 CE and continued until 1334 CE.